Crabbox docs

 • Targets and features describe implemented behavior only.

-• Coordinator mode is CoordinatorNever unless the coordinator can provision it.
+• Coordinator mode is CoordinatorNever unless the broker can provision it.

 • Provider flags are registered before parse and applied only after selection.